tirtha-24/Real-Time-Face-Recognition/README.md

 score, the face is recognized.

 ### **Keras-Implementation of FaceNet, OpenFace**
 OpenFace is a slight variation of the implementation of FaceNet's NN4 architecture, slightly smaller giving an improvement in execution time.
 Better to train when dataset is small.
+Input size corresponds to 96x96 pixels and output size corresponds to a 128-dimensional vector.

 ### **FaceNet**
 Some important takeaways from the FaceNet Paper-